Bioinformatics7181/DeepLION/README.md

     ├── LICENSE                     <- Non-commercial license.
     │
-    ├── README.md                   <- The top-level README for developers using DeepLION.
+    ├── README.md                   <- The top-level README for users using DeepLION.
     │
     ├── Codes                       <- Python scripts of DeepLION.
-See README for the usages of them.
+See README for their usages.
     │   ├── DeepLION_prediction.py  <- Making predictions using pre-trained DeepLION models.
     │   ├── DeepLION_training.py    <- Training DeepLION models.
     │   ├── Evaluation.py           <- Evaluating the performances of DeepLION.